2023 USRowing Summer National Championships

 Program Fees: $313/month (Financial assistance available using calculator below)

-This team practices up to nine times a week and is intended for kids who desire to represent Y Quad Cities as Elite rowers and Champions at the National and International level.
+This team practices up to nine times a week and is intended for kids who desire to represent YMCA Quad Cities as Elite rowers and Champions at the National and International level.

 Elite level training builds off of the intense work ethic developed during participation at the Competitive level.
 Elite rowers work to fine tune every aspect of their training and competition down to the finest detail under the direct coaching of Olympian and 5-time US Rowing Junior Coach of the Year, Dr. Peter Sharis.